We can understand a lot about the top Antoni Gaudí buildings in Barcelona with one quote:

 Best of all?
 La Pedrera’s roof terrace and its haunting chimney stacks that look a bit like storm troopers standing on guard.
 It’s known as the Garden of Warriors.

-The whale-skeleton-like attic made up of 270 parabolic arches is another favourite.
+Speaking of Antoni Gaudi famous works: the whale-skeleton-like attic made up of 270 parabolic arches is right at the top.

 The Crypt at Colonia Guell